matiasdahl/osm-timeslider/README.md

 ### License

+The code for the `osm-timeslider` visualization is open source, see the [LICENSE](LICENSE.md) file.

 The above table and images are generated using data from the [OpenStreetMap](https:/openstreetmap.org) project.
-The OSM data is © OpenStreetMap contributors, and it is available under the terms of the [ODbL](https://www.openstreetmap.org/copyright).
-Maps are drawn using the [Leaflet library](http://leafletjs.com/) using the [Positron tiles](https://cartodb.com/basemaps), tiles © CartoDB, CC BY 3.0.

-For further license information, see the [LICENSE.md](LICENSE.md) file.
+This OSM data is © OpenStreetMap contributors, and it is available under the terms of the [ODbL](https://www.openstreetmap.org/copyright).
+For further details about the amenity data shown in the visualizations, please see the [README](./data/README.md) file in the `data` directory.
+Maps are drawn using the open source [Leaflet library](http://leafletjs.com/) using the [Positron tiles](https://cartodb.com/basemaps) (tiles © CartoDB, CC BY 3.0).
+In addition, the `osm-timeslider` visualization makes use the open source libraries: [jQRangeSlider](https://github.com/ghusse/jQRangeSlider), [SpinKit](https://github.com/tobiasahlin/SpinKit), [jQuery](https://jquery.com/) and [jquery-modal](https://github.com/kylefox/jquery-modal), see the [LICENSE](LICENSE.md) file.